mstrykul1336/Vertical-Slice-PRD1/README.md

    - Heal (only for medic): select a player to heal for one heart
    - Poison (only for baker): select a player to poison, where they will lose 1/4 heart over 3 nights duration.
 - Added in Old Man and made him always neutral.
 Added in win condition for if he is killed, he wins.
-- Added in the ability to be able
+- Added in the ability to be able use items in inventory (potion to heal, shield to shield for a night, and knife to attack someone.) (these are still buggy and need testing)
+- Added in new UI for half a heart, quarter heart, and three-quarters hearts.
+Added in new health counter to incorporate these.
+- assassin role was changed for just detective
+- new shop items have been added (shield and knife)
+- fixed properly giving gold to players every day
+- attack was replaced with abilities.
+- added in the mayor's basement area to spawn to.

 **To do**
 - Get abilities added and working, with basic UI during the night phase.
 Each role should get a different ability and some abilities should change based on the alignment.